tcker/my-odin-projects/README.md

 # The Odin Project Portfolio
 Welcome to my **The Odin Project Portfolio** repository!
-This repository is a collection of all the projects I have completed as part of [The Odin Project](https://www.theodinproject.com/)
+This repository is a collection of all the projects I have created during my journey as part of [The Odin Project](https://www.theodinproject.com/)

 # About
 The Odin Project is a comprehensive open-source curriculum for learning full-stack web development.
 This repository serves as a showcase of my progress and skills acquired through the various projects and exercises provided by the curriculum.